vcapilladeveloper/WhereIsTheMeteor/README.md

 # Welcome to WhereIsTheMeteor!

-I have tried to comply as much as possible with the specifications of the document in the shortest possible time.
-I'm not really happy with the test, it have many missing things.
+I have tried to comply as much as possible with the specifications of the document in the shortest possible time, I would like it to be good enough.

 ## Basic definition